UK-NABES/UK-NABES.github.io/index.markdown

 the principal aim of developing a community of practice through the sharing of statistical and biomathematical expertise and resources.

 Join us or attend a meeting to see what we are all about!
 We have a [JISCM@il email list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=UKNABES) which you can [Subscribe/Unsubscribe to here](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?SUBED1=UKNABES&A=1).
+You can also reach us at <nabescontact@gmail.com>.